openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

    :term:`PERSISTENT_DIR`
       Specifies the directory BitBake uses to store data that should be preserved between builds.
-In particular, the data stored is the data that uses BitBake's persistent data API and the data used by the PR Server and PR Service.
+In particular, the data stored is the data that uses BitBake's persistent data API, the data used by the PR Server and PR Service, and the default location of the Hash Equivalence database (when :term:`BB_HASHSERVE` is set to ``auto``).

+      This directory should not be shared between different builds.
+If you need to share the Hash Equivalence database, you should setup a Hash Equivalence server instead.

    :term:`PF`
       Specifies the recipe or package name and includes all version and